 Program Coordinators: The program coordinator will assist students who are admitted to TASSEP in planning for departure and in applying for the student visa.
 Because TASSEP involves multiple countries within Europe, several different program coordinators are involved:

-Vinnie Burns: Ireland, Scotland
+Vinnie Burns: Denmark, Ireland, Scotland, Sweden

 Diane Pritchard: Austria, France, Germany, Italy, Switzerland